rust-marker/marker/cargo-marker/README.md

 ### Specifying lints

 Marker requires lint crates to be specified.
-The best way, is to add them to the `Cargo.toml` file, like this:
+The best way is to add them to the `Cargo.toml` file, like this:

 ```toml
 [workspace.metadata.marker.lints]